Cornbelt Conference: Demise

 Despite this additional boost in membership, the league continued to dwindle as a result of successive consolidations.
 Sentral and North Kossuth merged in 2007, becoming North Sentral Kossuth.
 Twin River Valley left in 2010, and W-CL/T in 2011.
 In 2012, Ventura merged with Garner-Hayfield of the North Iowa Conference.
 Meanwhile, North Sentral Kossuth's merger agreement to share sports with Armstrong-Ringsted under the name North Union, and a similar agreement between Greattinger-Terril and Ruthven-Ayrshire, left the conference with just six members for the 2012–13 school year.

 North Union, by far the largest school in the conference, immediately sought to find a new home for its athletic teams, and in 2014, it opted to join the North Iowa Conference.
 This move left the other schools in the undesirable position of operating a five-team conference.
 As a result, that same year, each of the five began applying to other leagues.
 G-T/R-A and West Bend-Mallard were accepted into the Twin Lakes (North Division) in 2014.
 Harris-Lake Park joined the War Eagle Conference, along with independent Trinity Christian of Hull; the next year, Clay Central-Everly followed suit.
 This left Corwith-Wesley/LuVerne which, despite the whole-grade arrangement, remained one of Iowa's smallest high schools.
-In 2015, the partnership formally ended; Corwith-Wesley dissolved and was absorved by Algona, and LuVerne, though opting to remain a separate district, also joined Algona.
+In 2015, the partnership formally ended; Corwith-Wesley dissolved and was absorbed by Algona, and LuVerne, though opting to remain a separate district, also joined Algona.
 The conference disbanded thereafter.